• Skip to primary navigation

 • Email

-Learning how to mentally and emotionally take care of yourself is much easier than most people expect.
-It's also more fun, fulfilling and transformational than most people expect as well.
+Learning to care for yourself mentally and emotionally is much easier than most expect.
+It's also fun, fulfilling, and transformational.

-In today's blog post I'm going to share how to set up a self-care routine that will nourish you mentally, physically, emotionally and spiritually.
+In today's blog post, I'll share how to set up a self-care routine that will nourish you mentally, physically, emotionally, and spiritually.

 Getting started with self-care

-The number one question I get about self-care is "where do I start?"
-I think everyone gets into their heads when it comes to self-care and they think it needs to be this big production or else it shouldn't be done at all.
+The number one question I get about self-care is, "Where do I start?"
+I think everyone gets into their heads when it comes to self-care, and they believe it needs to be this big production or else it shouldn't be done at all.

 I also created a self-care checklist to help you with this process every week, so feel free to grab that if you think it would help.